Oliver-Hunt/hello-world/README.md

 The future through winters cold, its reach untold.

-Frightening like lightning; bold, gold and never sold,
+Frightening like lightning; bold, gold but never sold,

 This is the greatest reposistory ever told.